Friday:

 The areas between the foils.

-I was 10 minutes late, but was present for most of form time.
+I was 10 minutes late, but was present for most of form

 Omit the stitching and go straight to the distressing stage.